robertoostenveld/arduino/esp8266_artnet_dmx512/README.md

  - connect pin A to XLR 3
  - connect pin B to XLR 2
  - connect GND   to XLR 1
+ - connect the blue  leg of the LED over the 100 Ohm resistor to GPIO16/D0
+ - connect the green leg of the LED over the 220 Ohm resistor to GPIO05/D1
+ - connect the red   leg of the LED over the 220 Ohm resistor to GPIO04/D2